Generalized Toric Polygons, T-branes, and 5d SCFTs: T-branes and Kraft-Procesi Transitions

-matters.
 A canonical representative of each such equivalence class is given by the Smith Normal Form (SNF) computed in the ring $R = \mathbb{C}[z]$, i.e. any matrix $T$ with entries in polynomials in $z$ is equivalent under \eqref{eq:gaugeEquiv} to a unique diagonal matrix

-where the $p_i$ are monic polynomials\footnote{Unicity is guaranteed up to multiplication by units in the ring; demanding that the polynomials be monic, i.e. have coefficient 1 for the term of highest degree, fixes this redundancy.} in $z$ such that $p_1 | p_2 | \dots | p_r$.
+where the $p_i$ are monic polynomials\footnote{Unicity is guaranteed up to multiplication by units in the ring; demanding that the polynomials be monic, i.e. have coefficient 1 for the term of highest degree, fixes this redundancy.} in $z$ such that $p_i$ divides $p_{i+1}$ for all $i$.
+This gives an algorithmic way to decide whether two tachyon maps encode equivalent physical systems.
+Several examples are given below.

 \paragraph{Example. } To illustrate the discussion of the previous paragraph, consider the case $n=2$.
 The tachyon matrix is

 and the fluctuations belong to